In the field of mechanical engineering, we offer taught degrees in:

 Our School offers postgraduate opportunities in many areas of engineering.
 We have a strong postgraduate culture with excellent facilities and good contacts with industry.
 Our multidisciplinary staff expertise allows a multifaceted approach to research and postgraduate study.

-Applicants who are non-native English speakers and who do not meet the required language entry standard should contact the University's language centre, INTO, for details of English language courses.
+Applicants who are non-native English speakers and who do not meet the required language entry standard should contact the University's International Preparation Courses website for details of English language courses.

 The School may contribute towards the cost of your tuition - see free English tuition for more details.